SIUE-ITS/cluster-docs/docs/user_guides/account-and-project-setup.md

 [Create New Project](user_guides/create-new-project.md)

 **STEP 3**: Next, you will need to request an allocation to at least one resource (cluster, storage, cloud, etc.).
-Most projects should request an allocation on the campus cluster:
+Most projects should request an allocation on the campus cluster as well as project storage:

 [Request New Allocation](user_guides/request-new-allocation.md)

 If you require access to more than one resource, you can request multiple allocations.
-Allocation requests can take a day or longer to be approved by the SIUE team.
+Allocation requests can take a day or longer to be approved by the ITS cyberinfrastructure team.

 **STEP 4 (optional)**: You can also add users to your project/allocation to give them access to certain resources:

 [Adding Users](user_guides/adding-users.md)

-There is a delay of at least one hour before newly-added user accounts can access SIUE systems.
+There is a delay of about 10 minutes before newly-added user accounts can access SIUE systems.

 > Note: SIUE policy strictly forbids the sharing of accounts.
-If you have students, staff, or postdocs that are working for you, they must have their own SIUE account.
+If you have students, staff, or postdocs that are working for you, they must have their own SIUE account contact help@siue.edu for more information.

 ### Additional information